Spectro-temporal unitary transformations for coherent modulation: design trade-offs and practical considerations: Practical limitations (System Tolerance to Fabrication Errors)

 The SDR degradation caused by fixed amplitude errors is show in Fig.~\ref{fig:amp_error}.
-As with the phase error, with apply the same amplitude error to every stage simply by scaling the phase instructions by the factor $\alpha$.
+As with the phase error in Fig.~\ref{fig:phase_error}, we apply the same amplitude error to every stage simply by scaling the phase instructions by the factor $\alpha$.
 Unlike Fig.~\ref{fig:phase_error}, the amplitude error SDR degradation does not increase with an increasing number of stages $N$.
 For example, $N=6$ maintains the highest SDR for all amplitude error values.
 However, it is seen that the spectro-temporal unitary transform does experience strong sensitivity to the amplitude accuracy of the phase transformations: for example, achieving an SDR $>30$~dB requires an power accuracy of around 0.05~dB, or around a 0.5\% accuracy in amplitude.
 Such accuracy in generally achievable in CMOS DACs but will require careful calibration routines.
 It should also be noted that the amplitude error experiences asymmetry in SDR degradation due to the nonlinear nature of phase modulation: i.e. the positive amplitude errors ($>0$~dB) in Fig.~\ref{fig:amp_error} have a lower SDR that their corresponding negative errors ($<0$~dB).
 This is most evident in large error values (e.g. $\pm 1$~dB) in Fig.~\ref{fig:amp_error}.

 Achievable SDR as a function of linear dispersive error is shown in Fig.~\ref{fig:disp_error}.
 In general, the SDR is quite sensitive to dispersion error, requiring around $0.0017~T_s^2$ dispersion accuracy to achieve a SDR of $>30$~dB.
 At 200~GBd, 1550~nm for example, this represents a dispersion accuracy of around $\pm0.03$~ps/nm for a target dispersion value of $T_s^2, \beta_2 L = 19.6$~ps/nm.
 Although this requirement is quite stringent, the optimisation procedure can always be adjusted to account for the actual fabricated dispersion, as long as sufficiently good calibration routines can be established.
 This is true even if the dispersion has higher order elements, such as group delay ripples as a function of frequency.
 When the dispersive error is high, increasing the number of stages generally increases the SDR error, since the error is propagated across more stages.
+Significant higher order dispersion may however change the achievable SDR for a given configuration, but this analysis is outside of the scope of this paper in which we seek to establish general trends.